shahira15/bioinformatics-practice/README.md

 # Bioinformatics Practice

-Learning bioinformatics from the ground up — command line, Python, and Biopython — by building small tools that work with real biological data.
+Learning bioinformatics from the ground up: command line, Python, and Biopython — by building small tools that work with real biological data.

 ## What's in here